CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] Requested Lab documentation placed as the home page for the site (Default.aspx)
   * [ ] List of known bugs & incomplete portions of lab
   * [ ] Entity Relationship Diagram of selected scenario
-  * [ ] Class diagram file of Entities in class library as well as exported image(s) on the Default page
+  * [ ] Class diagram file of Entities in class library (Display Full Signature) as well as exported image(s) on the Default page
+  * [ ] Class diagram file of Application class library (Display Full Signature) as well as exported image(s) on the Default page
 * Project Architecture & Code Quality
   * [ ] Client-Server architecture (three projects inside a single solution)
   * [ ] Master Page with functioning site-master based navigation, Scenario Title and student’s name
+  * [ ] Appropriate Entity CRUD class
+  * [ ] Requested annotation for Entity CRUD class (Table, Key, NotMapped, DatabaseGeneration)
+  * [ ] Appropriate validation annotation for Entity CRUD class (Required, StringLength)
-  * [ ] Appropriate Entity classes coded for all the required tables
+  * [ ] Appropriate Entity support classes
+  * [ ] Requested annotation for Entity support classes (Table, Key, NotMapped, DatabaseGeneration)
   * [ ] DAL class with appropriate code for all the required tables
+  * [ ] Proper references have been setup between projects.
 * Form A – Single Item CRUD
   * [ ] Blank form with title of selected option in the student’s scenario.
 * Form B – GridView Lookup with Code-Behind
   * [ ] Blank form with title of selected option in the student’s scenario.
 * Form C – GridView/FormView CRUD (must not use code-behind to populate controls)
   * [ ] Blank form with title of selected option in the student’s scenario.
+* Site.master Menu
+  * [ ] working web.sitemap has been created with Home, About, Contact and Form page entires.
+  * [ ] Site.master has been modified to use web.sitemap.
+  * [ ] Menu displays correctly and works, includes your name in the menu brand.
+* Configuration
+  * [ ] a separate web config file setup for connection strings (includes given default string and required connection string for the database.
+  * [ ] web.config file uses the separate web config connection strings file.
+  * [ ] web.config file uses Contexts tag for surpressing dynamic table creation by EntityFramework.
+  * [ ] Your DbContext class references proper connection string.

 ## **Part 2** – Scenario Number: ________